-- flush layer - an analogue of subcutaneous fat, located in the peritoneum.
+- Fleshy layer — an analogue of subcutaneous fat, located in the peritoneum.
 In this layer, connective tissues and smooth muscle cells are located, due to which the septum is formed.

 - External seminal fascia — a thin connective tissue sheath, which acts as a continuation of the oblique muscle fascia.

 - Cremaster fascia — nothing more than muscles in the form of a connective tissue membrane that hold the testicles in the right position inside the scrotum.